United States • Born on July 2nd

 Byron joined Watsi on September 2nd, 2015.
-Six years ago, Byron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Byron's most recent donation traveled 1,900 miles to support Abigail, a three-year-old girl from Haiti, to fund surgery to repair a birth defect in her heart.
+Eight years ago, Byron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Byron's most recent donation traveled 8,700 miles to support Salmin, a newborn from Tanzania, to fund surgery so he can walk easily as he grows.